karapostK/karapostK.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Ph.D. student the Johannes Kepler University in the Insitute of Computational Perception.
-My interests mainly cover (Music) Recommender Systems, Explainability in Machine Learning and Recommender Systems, and Algorithmic Bias and Fairness
+I am a PhD student at the Institute of Computational Perception at the Johannes Kepler University in Linz, Austria.
+I am enthusiastic about developing interpretable models and explainability methods for recommender systems, especially in the music domain.
+I am also interested in bias and fairness of recommender system algorithms and investigating the relationships between users' characteristics and music preference and consumption.

-#Write your biography here.
+# Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-#Put your address / PO. box / other info right below your picture.
+# Put your address / PO. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-#Link to your social media connections, too.
+# Link to your social media connections, too.
 This theme is set up to use [F#ont Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.